 Thank you for taking a moment to read my Artist Statement!
 I have been a professional landscape and travel photographer for nine years and there isn’t anything that I love more than the challenges that it brings.
-I have an AAS degree in Professional Photography and I am a member of The North American Nature Photographers Association (NANPA) and Save Venice Inc.
+I have an AAS degree in Professional Photography and I am a member of The North American Nature Photographers Association (NANPA).

 My professional training included both film and digital photography in a full range of photographic subject matter, from landscape, portraits, commercial photography, to weddings and events.
 After college I worked for a commercial photographer of note, and while his genius and skills were essential to my career, I decide that I would prefer to create my own art and went out on my own.

 I enjoy reading nonfiction, histories and biographies.
 When I have read something that I find interesting, I grab my camera bag and go have a look for myself.
 Typically, I go to shoot a scene with no presumptions of what I want the photograph to look like.
 This clearness of mind saves me from disappointment if I don’t meet these preset goals.
 I like to have the image come to me instead of going to the image.

 Photography, for me, is about the experience.
 I demand that each encounter I have with a subject be an emotional one, a two-way street.
 A beautiful landscape should strike me emotionally and in return, I support the scene by creating a beautiful and emotional fine art print that captures a viewer’s attention and makes them want to study the image closer.

 Presently I have one main project in work, The Colorado Photographic Survey.
 This project covers the state of Colorado and is intended to show both the iconic places as well as the more obscure locations that I find just as interesting.
 The project will also include stories of some of Colorado’s notable people as well as it’s rascals and rouges.
 My short-term goals include the Maroon Bells, Crystal Mill, The Million Dollar Highway, and all four corners of the state.